Virginius Affair: Capture, trial, and executions

 Captain Joseph Fry was made the new captain of Virginius in October 1873.
 Fry had served in the US Navy for 15 years before joining the Confederacy during the Civil War.
 Fry was promoted to commodore in the Confederate Navy.
 However, after that position disappeared after the U.S. victory in 1865, Fry was underemployed.
 In 1873 he took the job as captain of Virginius.
 Virginius, moored in Kingston, Jamaica by this time, needed repair, and the boilers were breaking down.
 As most of the previous crew had deserted, Fry recruited a new crew of 52 American and British men.
 Many were inexperienced and did not understand that Virginius was supporting the Cuban rebellion.
 Three were very young recruits, no older than 13 years of age.
 Virginius took on 103 native Cuban soldiers that arrived on board a New York steamer.
 The US Consul at Kingston, Thomas H. Pearne, had warned Fry that he would be shot if captured.
 However, Fry did not believe the Spanish would shoot a blockade runner.
-In mid-October, Captain Fry, accompanied by four mercenaries, took Virginius to Haiti and loaded the ship with munitions.
+In mid-October, Captain Fry, accompanied by the four principal Cuban patriots, Pedro de Céspedes (brother of Carlos Manuel de Céspedes), Bernabé Varona, Jesús del Sol, and William A.C.
+Ryan, took Virginius to Haiti and loaded the ship with munitions.
 On October 30, Virginius sailed to Comito to pick up more weapons and then, on the same day, started toward Cuba.
 The Spanish had been warned when Virginius left Jamaica and sent out the warship Tornado to capture the vessel.

 On October 30, 1873 Tornado spotted Virginius on open water 6 mi from Cuba and gave chase.
 Virginius was heavily weighted, and the stress from the boilers caused the ship to take on water, significantly slowing any progress.
 As the chase continued, Tornado, a fast warship, fired on Virginius several times, damaging the top deck.
 Captain Fry surrendered Virginius, knowing that his ship's overworked boilers and leaking hull could not outrun Tornado on the open sea.
 The Spanish quickly boarded and secured the ship, taking the entire crew prisoner and sailing the ship to Santiago de Cuba.